-As consideration for the termination and replacement of a previous design agreement between IM Ready and LC, the Isaac Mizrahi Business received a one-time fee of \$9,000,000, which was recorded as a deferred royalty payment (other liabilities) on the balance sheet in the financial statements of the Isaac Mizrahi Business.
-This amount was being amortized by the Isaac Mizrahi Business on a straight line basis over the life of the LCNY Agreement.
+The one-time fee of \$9,000,000 has been recorded as deferred royalty payment (other liabilities) on the balance sheet in the financial statements of the Isaac Mizrahi Business.
+This amount is amortized on a straight line basis over the life of the corresponding agreement.
 Included in revenues for the six months ended June 30, 2011 and 2010 is amortized revenue of \$1.2 million and \$1.2 million, respectively.
-Following the acquisition of the Isaac Mizrahi Business, the Company is not receiving the benefits of the one-time payment and will not record any deferred royalty payment as a result of the one-time payment.